Znnnnnnnnnnn/url-shortener/README.md

   <h3 align="center">URL Shortener</h3>

   <p align="center">
-    A platform with simplistic interface where you can easily shorten any URL.
+    A platform with simplistic interface where you can easily shorten and manage URLs.
   </p>
 </div>